Boxxer: History

 Founded by Ben Shalom, Boxxer began as Ultimate Boxxer, organising eight-man professional boxing elimination tournaments starting in April 2018 and preceding to host a total of six tournaments under the original name.
 In August 2020, Ultimate Boxxer rebranded to Boxxer, and announced its first signee; the winner of the Ultimate Boxxer 3 tournament, Derrick Osaze.
 The following month, and under the new branding, Boxxer announced its seventh tournament, "Boxxer Series 7", would take place in November 2020 with a new four-man elimination format.

 In June 2021, it was announced that Boxxer had signed a four-year deal with Sky Sports.
 In September, Boxxer revealed their roster of fighters, including Hughie Fury, Savannah Marshall and Caroline Dubois, as well as co-promotional deals with Claressa Shields and Chris Eubank Jr. A co-promotional deal was also made with Bob Arum's Top Rank in regards to the world title fight between Josh Taylor and Jack Catterall.
 Boxxer's first event on Sky Sports was a co-promotion with Wasserman Boxing, featuring Eubank Jr. on 2 October 2021.

-The most notable, high profile event associated with Boxxer was between domestic rivals Amir Khan Vs Kell Brook on 19 February 2022.
+The most notable, high profile event associated with Boxxer was between domestic rivals Amir Khan and Kell Brook on 19 February 2022.

-On 8 August 2025 it was announced that Boxxer signed a deal with BBC Sport.
+On 8 August 2025 it was announced that Boxxer had signed a deal with BBC Sport.

+On 9 June 2026, it was announced that Boxxer had secured a new multi‑fight broadcast deal with DAZN.
+The deal allowed Boxxer to stage larger, globally distributed fight cards, and potentially deliver pay‑per‑view events later in 2026.
+It was also noted that the BBC deal would continue, meaning the company would operate across both free‑to‑air and global streaming platforms.
+The first event under the deal was scheduled to be a rematch between Callum Simpson and Troy Williamson on 8 August 2026.